94321cbouncymochi/GENSHIN-WIKI/pages/Characters/Albedo/page.md

 #### Hello
 I am Albedo, Chief Alchemist of the Knights of Favonius.
 You carry the aura of the stars, interesting...
 I would like to study you, if you do not mind.
-I'm certain we will have many opportunities to be alone in the future. mp3::https://raw.githubusercontent.com/coolpython53/GENSHIN-WIKI/main/pages/Characters/Albedo/Hello.mp3
+I'm certain we will have many opportunities to be alone in the future.

+mp3::https://raw.githubusercontent.com/coolpython53/GENSHIN-WIKI/main/pages/Characters/Albedo/Hello.mp3

+#### Chat: Still Life
+What a view...
+How about a quick break so I can sketch this beautiful scenery?

 ### Images
 put images here...